Hillaryville, Louisiana

 Hillaryville is an unincorporated community in Ascension Parish, Louisiana, United States.
 Hillaryville is located along the Mississippi River and Louisiana Highway 22, 7.4 mi south-southwest of Gonzales, west of Burnside, and is a part of the town of Darrow, LA.

 The small community is traced back to the late 1800s.
-It is home to Word of Life Christian Center, which was founded by Nationally renowned evangelist, Apostle Leroy Thompson.
+It is home to Word of Life Christian Center.

+Hometown of Durand Jones of Durand Jones & the Indications, who made it the subject of his first solo studio album, Wait Til I Get Over.